 L-Shaped Sofa Right Hand

 A right-hand L-shaped sofa refers to the arm being on the right side of the sofa when you’re looking at it straight on.
 Ensure you’re 100% confident on whether you need a right hand or left-hand L-shaped sofa to fit your space.
-If you’re planning on placing the sofa in the middle of the room or dividing two rooms, then you can choose by which style you prefer the look of.Find your ideal L-shaped corner sofa by creating exactly what you need with our Model 03 modular sofas or get yourself the ideal accessories with our corner sofa and ottoman matching pairs.
+If you’re planning on placing the sofa in the middle of the room or dividing two rooms, then you can choose by which style you prefer the look of.Find your ideal L-shaped corner sofa or create exactly what you need with our modular sofas.
+Get yourself the ideal accessories with our corner sofa and ottoman matching pairs.